 Especially if your loved ones are in a high-risk population — weakened immune system, advanced age — help them avoid potential exposure (“social distancing”) by doing the shopping and other away-from-home tasks on their behalf.
 Remind them to follow the CDC best practices, particularly the ones about washing hands, practicing “social distancing,” and disinfecting surfaces.
 Technology can be a big help to avoid feeling isolated, and many large gatherings are shifting to online platforms like YouTube, videoconferencing, and social media.
 See if your loved ones need help getting set up and connected to these services, and encourage them to join groups like ZERO Connect to stay in touch with a larger community.
-The CDC also has an extensive section on ways to cope with the emotional stress caused by the pandemic.

 I haven’t been tested, but I feel like I’m coming down with something, and I wonder if it’s COVID-19.
 What should I do?

 Compare your symptoms to the CDC’s list of COVID-19 symptoms, and call your doctor before coming in for medical attention.
 Experts are continuing to learn about the disease, so more symptoms may be discovered, but these will always be up-to-date on the CDC website.
-Additionally you can use a symptom checker to help determine what action to take.

 I’m not sick, but should I go ahead and self-quarantine anyway?
 The news says I should do one thing and posts on social media are saying another.
 What should I do?